zeen101/leaky-paywall/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for IssueM Leaky Paywall? =
+= What are the minimum requirements for IssueM's Leaky Paywall? =

 You must have:

 * WordPress 3.3 or later
 * PHP 5

-= How is IssueM Leaky Paywall Licensed? =
+= How is IssueM's Leaky Paywall Licensed? =

 * Like IssueM, Leaky Paywall is GPL

 == Changelog ==
 = 1.0.2 =
-* Extended IssueM Leaky Paywall add-on to work without IssueM
+* Extended IssueM's Leaky Paywall add-on to work without IssueM

 = 1.0.1 =
 * Fixed bug to allow changing charge description